hemopause = when menopause meets hemochromatosis

 HH/GH is surprisingly common in some populations, particularly those with "Celtic" genes, for example, 1 in 83 people in Ireland. and 1 in 150 in England.
 In America, more than a million people may have hereditary hemochromatosis.
 It is the most common genetic condition in people of Northern European descent but can also affect people who do not self-identify as Northern European.

 Okay, but what has this got to do with menopause?

-Anyone with the hemochromatosis defect in their genes is at risk of absorbing too much iron.
-If this starts to happen and it is not quickly diagnosed and treated, the results can be very serious for your health (symptoms include joint pain, chronic fatigue, loss of libido, and damage to the liver, pancreas, heart, brain, and other soft tissue).
+It's all about iron, blood, and bleeding.
+Our bodies need iron, but too much iron can cause problems.
+Anyone with the hemochromatosis defect in their genes is at risk of absorbing too much iron which leads to iron overload.
+If this is not quickly diagnosed and treated, the results can be very serious for your health, causing joint pain, chronic fatigue, loss of libido, diabetes, and damage to the liver, pancreas, heart, brain, and other soft tissue.

 The good news about hemopause

 Fortunately, there are two simple steps that will indicate whether or not you are at risk of iron overload due to hereditary hemochromatosis:

 A blood test: to check if you have excess iron in your system.